alwalxed/qafiyah/README.md

 - Keep the main API on Supabase's free tier
 - Optimize the search experience with dedicated resources
 - Scale each component independently based on usage patterns

+## 🤝 Contributing

+Contributions are welcomed via PRs.
+Feel free to help improve the project.

+## 📄 License

+This project is open source.